 Even if an individual minke whale experiences behavioral reactions a few times over the course of a year, impacts are unlikely to have any significant costs or long-term consequences for that individual.
-Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), long-term consequences for the species or stock would not be expected.
+Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), including the Continental Shelf and Slope Mitigation Area, long-term consequences for the species or stock would not be expected.

 Pursuant to the MMPA, the use of explosives during training activities as described under Alternative 1 would result in the unintentional taking of minke whales incidental to those activities.
-The Navy will request authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.
+The Navy has requested authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.

-Table 3.8-47: Estimated Impacts on Individual Minke Whale Stocks Within the Study Area per Year from Explosions Used During Training Under Alternative 1
+Table 3.8-47: Estimated Impacts on Individual Minke Whale Stocks Within the Gulf of AlaskaStudy Area per Year from Explosions Used During Training Under Alternative 1

 Estimated Impacts by Effect

-Stock Behavioral TTS PTS Injury
+Stock Behavioral TTS PTS Inju

 Alaska 2 0 0 0